AaronLasseigne/active_interaction/README.md

 2.  **Define your business logic.** Do this by implementing the `#execute` method.
 Each input you defined will be available as the type you specified.
     If any of the inputs are invalid, `#execute` won't be run.
-Filters are responsible for type checking your inputs.
+Filters are responsible for checking your inputs.
 Check out [the validations section](#validations) if you need more than that.

 That covers the basics.
 Let's put it all together into a simple example that